Gremiale

 A French pontifical gremiale, c.
 1650.

 A gremiale, sometimes anglicized as gremial, is a square or oblong cloth or apron which a Roman Catholic bishop wears over his lap during certain liturgical ceremonies, in order to protect his pontifical vestments (especially the chasuble).
-It is neither blessed or consecrated, and has no symbolic meaning apart from its practical function.
+It is neither blessed nor consecrated, and it has no symbolic meaning apart from its practical function.

-The use of the gremiale is prescribed by the Cæremoniale Episcoporum and historically by thePontificale, which contain rubrics for the Roman Rite of the Catholic Church.
+The use of the gremiale is prescribed by the Cæremoniale Episcoporum and historically by the Pontificale, which contain rubrics for the Roman Rite of the Catholic Church.
 The gremiale is used by a bishop on the following occasions: